Checkvist improves tracking of work progress

 1. Mark list items as to-dos with a simple shortcut

 :thinking: Why short-cutting?
-Of course, you can use Markdown syntax at the beginning of the list item text or select the List style option under the Options menu for the whole list, but typing todo is easier – and allows you to mix content types faster.
+Of course, you can use Markdown syntax at the beginning of the list item text or select the List style option under the Options menu for the whole list, but typing to is easier – and allows you to mix content types faster.

 2. Improve progress tracking to recognize marked tasks